 Our lead candidate in HSV-2 is GEN-003, a first-in-class, protein subunit T cell-enabled therapeutic vaccine, or immunotherapy, designed to reduce the duration and severity of clinical symptoms associated with moderate-to-severe HSV-2, and to control transmission of the infection.
 Unlike previous HSV-2 vaccine candidates, GEN-003 is a protein subunit vaccine designed to mount responses from both the T and B cell arms of the immune system, which is believed to be critical to achieving long-term control of this chronic infection.
 GEN-003 includes the antigens ICP4 and gD2, as well as the proprietary adjuvant Matrix-M™.

 Genocea recently completed a Phase 1a/2 clinical study of GEN-003.
 Read a Q&A about the clinical trial here and the results here, here and here.
-To see a presentation of initial results, see here.
-To see a presentation of immunogenicity data from this trial, see here.
+To see a presentation of the final data from this trial, see here.

 Consistent with its development plan, Genocea is next exploring additional combinations of proteins and adjuvant in a Phase 2 dose optimization study, which may identify a dose which further improves the magnitude or durability of effect of GEN-003.